Adaptive sparse group LASSO in quantile regression: Simulation study: symmetric errors

-This section shows the performance of the proposed ASGL model under different synthetic dataset examples.
+This section shows the performance of the proposed ASGL estimator under different synthetic dataset examples focused on symmetric errors as it is usual in OLS models.
+The proposed ASGL estimator is studied here under the framework of the following model,

+where the data matrix $X$ is generated from a standard Gaussian distribution.
+Variables are organized in groups, considering a within group correlation of $0.5$ and a between group correlation of $0$.
+A quantile level $\tau=0.5$ is considered.
+The scheme used here is an adaptation of other simulation schemes used in \cite{Wu2009} and \cite{Zhao2014}.

 Given that the ASGL formulation in equation \eqref{eq:asgl_qr} includes a weight penalization on the group LASSO part based on the group size (the term $\sqrt{p_l}$), two model formulations are considered: \begin{itemize} \item Adaptive LASSO in sparse group LASSO (AL-SGL), where $\tilde{\bm{w}}\neq\bm{1}$ but $\tilde{\bm{v}}=\bm{1}$, in which the adaptive idea is only applied to the LASSO part. \item Adaptive sparse group LASSO (ASGL), where $\tilde{\bm{w}}\neq\bm{1}$ and $\tilde{\bm{v}}\neq\bm{1}$. \end{itemize} Furthermore, the four weight calculation alternatives proposed are studied: \begin{itemize} \item PCA weights based on regression on a subset of principal components, we denote this as $pca_{d}$; \item PCA weights based on the first principal component, we denote this as $pca_{1}$; \item PLS weights based on regression on a subset of PLS components, we denote this as $pls_{d}$; \item PLS weights based on the first PLS component, we denote this as $pls_{1}$. \end{itemize}

 The total number of components $d$ used in the weight estimation in $pls_d$ and $pca_d$ is chosen such that in both cases the percentage of variability explained from the original matrix $\bm{X}$ is $\alpha_{pca,d}=80\%$, $\alpha_{pls,d}=80\%$.
-As commented along Section \ref{sec:adaptive_weights}, due to the non orthogonality of the PLS components it is possible for the maximum possible variability explained by the PLS components $\alpha_{pls,s}$ to be smaller than $80\%$.
+As commented along Section \ref{sec:adaptive_weights}, due to the non orthogonality of the PLS components it can happen that the maximum possible variability explained by the PLS components $\alpha_{pls,s}$ is smaller than $80\%$.
 In these cases we consider $d$ such that $\alpha_{pls,d}=\alpha_{pls,s}$.

 The results obtained by the models proposed in this work are compared with the results from LASSO and SGL formulations.
 For each dataset $\mathbb{D}$, a partition into three disjoint subsets, $\mathbb{D}_{train}$, $\mathbb{D}_{val}$ and $\mathbb{D}_{test}$ is considered. $\mathbb{D}_{train}$ is used for training the models, this is, solving the model equations. $\mathbb{D}_{val}$ is used for validation, this is, optimizing the model parameters.
 This optimization is performed based on grid-search.
 Finally, $\mathbb{D}_{test}$ is used for testing the models prediction accuracy.
 The model parameters are optimized based on the minimization of the quantile error, defined as,